ePaperInnovation/pl-mcu-epd/Documentation/supportedhw.rst

 Which options are available will ultimately depend on the controller selected and how it is connected to the display and other system components.

 The code supports the Epson S1D13524 and S1D13541 controllers in various configurations.
-The ‘524 controller supports large and color displays and is fitted to a circuit board with its external SDRAM.
-The ‘541 controller supports smaller displays and is physically bonded to the display module.
+The S1D13524 controller supports large (up to 4096x4096 pixels greyscale) and colour displays and is fitted to a circuit board with its external SDRAM.
+The S1D13541 controller supports smaller displays (up to 854x480 pixels greyscale) and is physically bonded to the display module.

 Power State Management